giaat/learn-angular-node/README.md

 NPM uses a file named `package.json` to store information about your project.

-The commands below are to use in your own terminal.
+The commands below are to use in your own terminal and the current directory has to be the one where your `package.json` is.

 1. `node index.js` to start your server.
 Another way of running your server is using NPM's script: `npm start` which is just an alias for the previous command.
 Prefer using the last as it is a way to standardize your server starting command.